taylor-caruso/SAL603-Final-Project/README.md

-#Predicting NHL Team Playoff Appearances
+#How Can We Predict if an NHL Team Will Make the Playoffs?

-Creating a logistic regression model to predict if an NHL team will make it to the playoffs in a given season
+Creating a logistic regression model to predict if an NHL team will make it to the playoffs